-Kawasan Falls is one of the most picturesque tropical waterfalls on planet earth.
+Kawasan Falls is one of the most picturesque tropical waterfalls on planet Earth.
 Although it’s one of the most popular tourist attractions, I’d still recommend visiting Kawasan Falls because it simply has to be seen to be believed.

 In this travel guide, I’ll detail everything you need to know about Visiting Kawasan Falls in Cebu.
-I’ve also dedicated a section on finding all of the best, hidden Kawasan Falls levels for you to explore more than just the tourist route.
+I’ve also dedicated a section to finding all of the best, hidden Kawasan Falls levels for you to explore more than just the tourist route.
 Furthermore, I’ll also share the locations of the best waterfall cliff jumps so you can have an epic visit to Kawasan Falls on Cebu Island, The Philippines.

-Featured in: Things to do in Cebu
+Featured in: Top Things to do in Cebu

 About Kawasan Falls Cebu

 Kawasan Falls is a 12-meter tall waterfall plunging into turquoise jungle waters in Badian, Cebu.
 It is said to be the most beautiful and consequently, the most popular Cebu waterfall and perhaps even in all of The Philippines.

 The color of the water here really has to be seen to be believed.
 There's a reason Kawasan Falls is nicknamed the "Gatorade Factory".
 Surrounding the deep swimming hole are steep, limestone canyon walls.
 There is dense jungle vegetation growing all around the waterfall.

 This main waterfall truly is a photographer's dream.
 However, for those who like to adventure, there is so much more to do and explore than just the main waterfall.

 Kawasan Falls Canyoneering: The Best Way to Experience the Badian Jungle Canyons